inovex/CalendarSync/docs/adapters.md

       clientKey: "<clientSecret>"
 ```

-Important: When retrieving the credentials from google, you'll get a `clientId`
+Important: When retrieving the credentials from Google, you'll get a `clientId`
 and a `clientSecret`.
 Make sure to add the `clientSecret` to the `clientKey`
 setting in your CalendarSync configuration.